MFES-HB: Efficient Hyperband with Multi-Fidelity Quality Measurements: Related Work

 \section{Related Work}

-\textbf{Bayesian Optimization (BO)} has been successfully applied to tune hyperparameters.
+\textbf{Bayesian Optimization (BO).} Machine learning (ML) has made great strides in many application areas, e.g., recommendation, computer vision, etc~\cite{goodfellow2016deep,he2017neural,jiang2017tencentboost,ma2019mmm,Wu2020,DBLP:journals/chinaf/ZhangJSC20}.
+BO has been successfully applied to tune the hyperparameters of ML models.
 The main idea of BO is to use a probabilistic surrogate model $M:p_{M}(f|\bm{x})$ to describe the relationship between a hyperparameter configuration $\bm{x}$ and its performance $f(\bm{x})$ (e.g., validation error), and then utilizes this surrogate to guide the configuration search (See more details about BO in Section 3).
 Spearmint~\cite{snoek2012practical} uses Gaussian process (GP) to model $p_{M}(f|\bm{x})$ as a Gaussian distribution, and TPE \cite{bergstra2011algorithms} employs a tree-structured Parzen density estimators to model $p_{M}(f|\bm{x})$.
 Lastly, SMAC \cite{hutter2011sequential} adopts a modified random forest to yield an uncertain estimate of $f(\bm{x})$.
 An empirical evaluation of the three methods~\cite{eggensperger2013towards} shows that SMAC performs the best on the benchmarks with high-dimensional and complex hyperparameter space that includes categorical and conditional hyperparameters, closely followed by TPE.
 Spearmint only works well with low-dimensional continuous hyperparameters, and cannot apply to complex configuration space easily.

 \textbf{Early stopping mechanism} that stops the evaluations of poorly-performing configurations early, has been discussed in many methods~\cite{swersky2014freeze,domhan2015speeding,baker2017practical,klein2016learning,pmlr-v80-falkner18a,combine_bohb1,bertrand2017hyperparameter,dai2019bayesian}, including Hyperband (HB)~\cite{li2018hyperband} and BOHB~\cite{pmlr-v80-falkner18a}.
 In Section 3, we will describe HB in more detail.
 Among them, LCNET-HB~\cite{klein2016learning} utilizes the LCNET that predicts the learning curve of configurations to sample configurations in HB.
 In this paper, we explore to use the multi-fidelity quality measurements in the BO framework to further accelerate the HB-style methods.